shatanyumi/d2l-docker/README.md

 # d2l-environment
-Docker images for "Dive into Deep Learning".
+Docker images for "Dive into Deep Learning (Chinese)".

 ## Overview
 This repository provides Docker images to help users easily set up their environment for [Dive into Deep Learning(PyTorch)](https://d2l.ai/).
 Using Docker ensures that all users, regardless of their local setup, can have a consistent and reproducible environment.